bpires/handbook/react/index.md

 Once you get more familiar with it, of course.

-In the next section we'll talk about how JSX lets you easily compose a UI, then we'll look at the differences with "normal HTML" that you need to know.
+In the next section, we'll talk about how JSX lets you easily compose a UI, then we'll look at the differences with "normal HTML" that you need to know.

 ## Using JSX to compose UI